catdeal3r/fibreglass/README.md

 ### In progress
 - [ ] Add hover styling for the bar's statuses and date.
+- [ ] Reposition notifications

 ### Still todo
-- [ ] Create userboard and notification center.
+- [ ] Create userboard, productivity-board and notification center.
 - [ ] Restyle rofi or switch it out for eww.
 - [ ] Fix some css styling bugs on the dashboard buttons.
+- [ ] Create custom lockscreen widgets to be overlayed on top of i3lock-color, or create a custom lockscreen with just eww.
 - [ ] Add jgmenu support -> probably using a eww window that covers the desktop.
 - [ ] Implement desktop icons in eww.
 - [ ] Create settings menu.